PROCEEDINGS OF

 Titian, with original compositions, such as Father

-Giuseppe, A Capuchin Monk, Painted at Rome; A
+Giuseppe, A Capuchin Monk, Painted at Rome; A Roman Peasant Woman; and The

-Il Volteranno’s Sleeping Cupid (Palazzo
+a copy after Il Volteranno’s Sleeping Cupid

-Pitti) and three original compositions: Mount
+(Palazzo Pitti) and three original compositions: Mount Vesuvius, A Florentine,

-Vesuvius, A Florentine, and Capuchin Monk, the last listed for sale.
-At
+and Capuchin Monk, the last listed for

-this point, Hewins’ Italian oeuvre—all of
+sale.
+At this point, Hewins’ Italian oeuvre—all

-which today remains unlocated—had been dispersed, and he
+of which today remains unlocated—had been dispersed, and he

 returned to exhibiting bespoke portraits for the next five